Snap-on

-Snap-on Incorporated is an American designer, manufacturer and marketer of high-end tools and equipment for professional use in the transportation industry including the automotive, heavy duty, equipment, marine, aviation, and railroad industries.
-Headquartered in Kenosha, Wisconsin, Snap-on also distributes lower-end tools under the brand name Blue-Point.
+Snap-on Incorporated is an American designer, manufacturer, and marketer of high-end tools and equipment for professional use in the transportation industry, including the automotive, heavy duty, equipment, marine, aviation, and railroad industries.
+Headquartered in Kenosha, Wisconsin, since 1930, Snap-on also distributes lower-end tools under the brand name Blue-Point.
 Their primary competitors include Matco, Mac Tools, and Cornwell Tools.

 Operations

-Snap-on Inc. operates plants in Milwaukee, Wisconsin, Elizabethton, Tennessee, and Elkmont, Alabama.
-Wheel balancers and tire changers are produced in Conway, Arkansas.
+Snap-on Inc. operates plants in Milwaukee, Wisconsin; Elizabethton, Tennessee; and Elkmont, Alabama.
+Wheel balancers and tire changers are manufactured in Conway, Arkansas.
+Power tools, both cordless and pneumatic, are manufactured in Murphy, North Carolina.
 Torque products are made and assembled in City of Industry, California.
 The company manufactures tool storage cabinets in its Algona, Iowa plant.
 The company's Milwaukee facility manufactures sockets, extension bars, pliers, screwdriver blades and bits.

 Snap-on produces hand-held electronic diagnostic tools for the computer systems used in most modern cars and heavy duty vehicles at their Kenosha site.
 Software development happens in the US, Ireland, Australia, Mexico, Brazil and China.
-Automotive emissions control diagnostics equipment is produced in its San Jose, California diagnostic facility.
-Snap-on diagnostic products are sold in Europe and Brazil under the name Sun.
+Automotive emissions control diagnostics equipment is manufactured in its San Jose, California diagnostic facility.
+Snap-on diagnostic products are marketed in Europe and Brazil under the name Sun.